 In our own respective pursuits of maximized survival, we seem to forget information which may have once been useful to us, but which now strikes us as foreign, complex, or trivial.
-We therefore dismiss it from our available memory, not immediately but over time, gradually transferring our capacities to more relevant, pressing tasks.
+We therefore dismiss it from our available memory, not immediately but over time, gradually transferring our attention and bandwidth to more relevant and urgent tasks.

-If you are still reading closely, after having arrived at the name Richard Dawson, congratulations on completing the prior task.
-I assume that the name may not have readily illuminated in your mind; that some focus may have been robbed from your other cognitive sensitivities; that your further reading may have been interrupted by your steady determination to remember his name.
-Others may have validly assumed that they would quickly discover his name by continued reading, while others still may have simply abandoned the task.
-Under either case, the reader embodies the very spirit of this article which intends to make a convincing case against the over-nuanced, -simplified matter of choice.
-Your behavior here has likely been the consequence of replicated exposure to value-based mechanisms which have indelibly, even subconsciously informed you whether the reward attending the former task would justify the toil.
+If you are still reading closely after having arrived at the name Richard Dawson, congratulations on completing the prior task.
+I assume that the name may not have readily registered in your mind; that some focus may have been robbed from your other cognitive sensitivities; that your further reading may have been impaired by your will to remember his name.
+Others may have correctly assumed that they would quickly discover his name by continued reading, while others still may have simply abandoned the task.
+Under either case, the reader embodies the very spirit of this article, which intends to make a convincing case against the oversimplified matter of choice.
+Your behavior here has likely been the consequence of replicated exposure to value-based mechanisms which have indelibly, even subconsciously instructed you on whether the reward attending the former task would justify the toil.
 The outcome here is relevant only insofar as it reveals the means by which you are efficient.

-Imagine, for example, one’s competitors in an athletic event who have encouraged him to train religiously each day of the week or a sibling rivalry which continues to inspire the twins to assume their respective positions in the household, whether as the academic, the athlete, or the contrarian, even some combination thereof.
+Imagine, for example, one’s competitors in an athletic event who have indirectly encouraged him to train religiously each day of the week; or imagine a sibling rivalry which continues to inspire the twins to assume their respective positions in the household, whether as the academic, the athlete, or the contrarian, even some combination thereof.

 Ultimately, when one learns that a peer has capitalized upon an opportunity to leverage himself to greater advantage, whether by running additional mileage, reading another piece of literature, performing an additional set of push-ups, buying the latest Apple Watch, moving into the more lavish neighborhood, purchasing the newest BMW, or furnishing his home with the latest Bose speakers, designer dinnerware, and living room furniture, that competitor, whether he is formally recognized as such, will prime his peer to accept that these marginal upgrades are truly definitive of his status.